 We all know the importance of getting at least eight hours of quality sleep, but for many people, that can be easier said than done.
 Even when sleep comes easily, it may be difficult to stay asleep.
+Sleep deprivation has some dangers associated with it.
+If you drive or operate machinery while drowsy, there are all sorts of risks of accidents.
 Fortunately, there's an entire branch of medical research dedicated to helping people overcome sleep disorders.
 Research has uncovered some tips and tricks to help us get the sleep we need, so we can wake up feeling energized, refreshed, and ready for a new day.

 Watch Your Caffeine Intake